Thomas Wolfe

-Wolfe wrote four lengthy novels as well as many short stories, dramatic works, and novellas.
+Wolfe wrote four long novels as well as many short stories, dramatic works, and novellas.
 He is known for mixing highly original, poetic, rhapsodic, and impressionistic prose with autobiographical writing.
-His books, written and published from the 1920s to the 1940s, vividly reflect on American culture and the mores of that period, filtered through Wolfe's sensitive, sophisticated, and hyper-analytical perspective.
+His books, written and published from the 1920s to the 1940s, vividly reflect on the American culture and mores of that period, filtered through Wolfe's sensitive and uncomfortable perspective.